zalando/grafter/README.md

     replace[Database](mockDb)
 ```

+*Note*: due to a limitation with the rewriting, final case classes with one arguments *cannot* be replaced!

 ### Inspect your application graph

 It might be necessary to inspect (or test) the results of modifications on your application graph after several modifications with